nabeehabusaidy-hash/SDG3-Clinic-Appointment-System/planning/sprint-1-review.md

 # Sprint 1 Review and Retrospective

-## Sprint Review – What Was Completed
+## Sprint 1 Review: what was completed

-During Sprint 1, the team focused on the design phase of the Clinic Appointment System.
-The main tasks completed include defining the project requirements, creating the Use Case Diagram, developing the Class Diagram, and designing the UI wireframes for the system.
-These activities helped establish the basic structure and functionality of the system.
+By the end of sprint 1 most of the design phase for the clinic appointment system was done.
+This included defining the project requirments , creating use case and class diagram and desiging UI wireframes for the system.
+This helped with sprint 2 tasks and also establish the basic structure and functionality of the system.

-## What Went Well
+## What went well

-The team successfully collaborated to identify the main system features and actors.
-Creating the UML diagrams helped clarify how the system components interact.
-The UI wireframes also helped visualize how users will interact with the system interface.
+The team sucessfully worked together to identify all the potential main features and actors and picked whats needed considering the project requirments .
+Creating the UML diagrams made it clear how the components interact and this helped with designing the UI wireframes.

-## What Needs Improvement
+## What needs improvment

-The team can improve by allocating time more efficiently and ensuring clearer communication during task distribution.
-For the next sprint, the team will focus on improving collaboration and completing the remaining development tasks.
+Time managment and communication during tasks need improvment as many tasks depend on the completion of others.